isheikh8492/receipt-processor-challenge/Instructions.md

 ```

 This will start the application, and it will be accessible at http://localhost:8080.
+If http://localhost:8080/hello gives a Hello World message, this means the Docker container is up and running.